ryley-o/OpenCryptoTax/README.md

 ## Getting Started

+### Environment Variables
+Web3 connections are used to pull transaction fee data in this software.
+A `.env` file must be created; use `.env.example` as a template.
+Any HTTP RPC provider may be used (GetBlock.io free-tier should suffice).
+Currently, ETH and BSC chains are able to be used by this software.

 ### Populate input csv file
 `input_RevA.csv` must be filled out.
 Each row represents a "transaction", with the understanding that some "transactions" may span multiple blockchain